DanaHan/Yolov5-in-Deepstream-5.0/README.md

 # 1.Geneate yolov5 engine model
 We can use https://github.com/wang-xinyu/tensorrtx yolov5 to generate engine model

+### Important Note:
+   You should replace yololayer.cu and hardswish.cu file in tensorrtx/yolov5

 ### How to Run, yolov5s as example
 -- a). generate yolov5s.wts from pytorch with yolov5s.pt
 ```